Chantecaille Retinol Body Treatment Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Chantecaille Retinol Body Treatment has a slight anti-wrinkle rating of 2.6 out of 10.
+According to CreamScan analysis, Chantecaille Retinol Body Treatment has a modest level of anti-wrinkle efficacy, rated 2.6 out of 10.

 It contains 2 active ingredients with proven anti-wrinkle efficacy: